nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. Other invalid `add t/prescription` commands (e.g. missing parameters, adding to a patient that does not exist, invalid date, etc.).
    Expected: Similar to previous.

+### Saving data
+Prerequisites: Set up a password prior to testing.

+**Scenario 1:** Saving data upon exiting/closing the app
+1. Launch the app and login with a password.
+2. Type the command `exit` in the app.
+3. Expected: Upon exiting the app, `medbook.json` is saved in the `data` directory.

+**Scenario 2:** Missing/Corrupted `medbook.json` data files
+1. To simulate missing data file, delete `medbook.json` from the `data` directory before you launch the app.
+   1. Launch the app and login with a password.
+   2. Expected: Upon successful login, the app will launch with your **last saved** data.
+2. To simulate corrupted data file, edit `medbook.json` with a text editor (vim, nano or notepad) of your choice.
+Modify the file content such that the format or data is invalid.
+   1. Launch the app and login with a password.
+   2. Expected: Upon successful login, the app will launch with an **empty** data.
+The corrupted `medbook.json` will be overwritten upon exiting the app.

+**Scenario 3:** Missing `secret.enc` password file
+1. To simulate missing password file, delete `secret.enc` from the `data` directory before you launch the app.
+2. Launch the app.
+3. Expected: Shows a GUI prompting you to set up a new password.
+Upon setting up, the app will launch and read the data from `medbook.json``.

+**Scenario 4:** Missing `medbook.json` and `secret.enc` data files
+1. To simulate missing files, delete `medbook.json` and `secret.enc` from the `data` directory before you launch the app.
+    1. Launch the app.
+    2. Expected: Shows a GUI prompting you to set up a new password.
+Upon setting up, the app will launch with **new** sample data.

+### Authentication
+**Scenario 1:** Set up password for the first time
+1. To simulate setting up password for the first time, move `MedBook.jar` to a new directory.
+2. Launch the app.
+3. Expected: Shows a GUI prompting you to set up a new password.